bablokb/pcb-pico-datalogger/docs/software_datalogger.md

 Notes:

   - Newer boards (Pico2 and Pico2-W) should also work
-  - If you want to upgrade a system running CircuitPython 8.0.5, please read the [firmware upgrade instructions](./firmware_upgrade.md).
+  - If you want to upgrade the CircuitPython software, please read the [firmware upgrade instructions](./firmware_upgrade.md).

 After installation of CP and a power-cycle, mount the device if not done